Granny with her mother Gazzie 1963 – Ranger NC

-One of the first things Granny used to do on Christmas morning was to call her sisters and say "Christmas Gift" loudly into the phone.
-Some years, one of her sisters would beat her to the punch and call her first.
+When I was growing up the very first thing Granny did on Christmas morning was call her sisters and say “Christmas Gift” loudly into the phone.
+Some years one of her sisters would beat her to the punch and call her first.

-Once our gifts were opened on Christmas morning we went to Granny Gazzie's house to eat Christmas Dinner.
+Once our gifts were opened on Christmas morning we went to Granny’s mother, Gazzie’s house to eat Christmas Dinner.
 Throughout the evening a stream of people would drop by to visit.
 One bunch would say their goodbyes and then before you knew it they were replaced with the next bunch coming in the front door.
-It seemed every time the door opened to a new face-someone would shout "Christmas Gift" at them.
+It seemed every time the door opened to a new face someone would shout “Christmas Gift.”